 - Relaxing at Velika Plaža (Long Beach)

 For a 10-day Montenegro itinerary, continue your drive down the coast of Montenegro.
-You can make multiple stops along the way, including a stop at Petrovac, where you can see the Kastio Castle or spend some time at the beach.
+If you can, make multiple stops along the way, including a stop at Petrovac, to see the Kastio Castle or spend some time at the beach.

-Another stop you can make along the way is at Skadar Lake.
+Another stop is at Skadar Lake.
 This is the largest lake in the Balkans.
-Here you can take a Boat Tour, which takes you through the lily-covered waters and you can really enjoy the stunning scenery.
+I did a private boat your here and absolutely loved it.
+The boats take you through the lily-covered waters and you can really enjoy the stunning scenery.
 This boat tour is in my opinion worth the detour, so make sure you put it on your list.
-Here are some suggestions for tours:
+Here are some tours I recommend:

 Continue your route and spend the next 1.5 days discovering the the small towns and beautiful landscapes in Bar and Ulcinj.
 These are the less-visited spots in the country but still worth a visit.